VowpalWabbit/coba/README.md

  * All contextual bandit learners in VowpalWabbit
  * UCB1-Tuned Bandit Learner by Auer et al. 2002
+ * LinUCB by Chu et al. 2011
  * Corral by Agarwal et al. 2017

+## Experiments

+ The `Experiment` class contains all the logic for learner performance evaluation.
+This includes execution logic such as how many processors to use and where to write results.
+There is only one `Experiment` implementation in Coba and it can be found in the `coba.experiments` module.

  ## Examples

- An examples directory is included in the repository with a number of code demonstrations and benchmark demonstrations.
-These examples show how to create benchmarks, evaluate learners against them and plot the results.
+ An examples directory is included in the repository with a number of code and experiment demonstrations.
+These examples show how to create experiments, evaluate learners against them and plot the results.